Silence-GitHub/BBMetalImage/README.md

 There are two ways to capture image with camera.
 Use `capturePhoto(completion:)` function or `takePhoto()` function.

-The `capturePhoto(completion:)` function runs faster and provides filtered frame texture if the filter chain contains filter.
+The `capturePhoto(completion:)` function runs faster and provides original frame texture.
+If the filter chain contains filter, we can get filtered frame texture with `addCompletedHandler(_:)` function.

 ```swift
 // Hold camera